konstantine25b/polymarket_algo/src/scheduler/README.md

 - `--no-debug`: Disable debug mode for tweet fetching
 - `--run-once`: Run jobs once and exit
 - `--quiet`: Reduce output verbosity
+- `--no-incremental`: Disable incremental fetching (not recommended)
+- `--initial-batch`: Initial batch size for incremental fetching (default: 40)
+- `--max-batch`: Maximum batch size for incremental fetching (default: 200)

+## Smart Incremental Fetching

+The scheduler now uses an intelligent incremental fetching strategy by default, which:

+1. Starts with a small batch size (default: 40 tweets)
+2. Checks if this batch overlaps with your existing database
+3. If not found, gradually increases the batch size and tries again
+4. Ensures no gaps in your tweet timeline

+This approach provides several benefits:

+- Ensures continuous, gap-free tweet collection
+- Minimizes API costs by adapting to the actual number of new tweets
+- Handles cases where many tweets are posted between scheduled runs
+- Automatically adjusts batch sizes to maintain data continuity

+You can customize the incremental fetching parameters using the `--initial-batch` and `--max-batch` options, or disable it entirely with `--no-incremental` (though this is not recommended).

 ## Logs